Hujanen91/The-Longdog-Hunt-PP4/testing.md

 Expected:

-The commentfield should not be displayed for a non authenticated user and a message should tell them to sign in to comment or like and a link to the login page should be provided.
+The comment textfield should not be displayed for a non authenticated user and a message should tell them to sign in to comment or like and a link to the login page should be provided.

 Actual: